sertschgi/hyprland-rice/README.md

 # My Personal Hyprland Rice

+> NOTE: If you are installing on Void Linux, you will need to add this software repository: https://gitlab.com/Oglo12/oglo-void-repo

 > How to Install:
   1. Install all required programs in: `required_programs/YOUR_OS.txt`
   2. (Optional) Configure SDDM theme.
 [Click for tutorial.](https://linuxconfig.org/how-to-customize-the-sddm-display-manager-on-linux)